vleeuwenmenno/dotfiles-cp/docs/index.md

 # Dotfiles Manager Documentation

-A comprehensive cross-platform dotfiles manager built in Go with templating, variable system, and package management integration.
+A comprehensive cross-platform dotfiles manager built in Go with templating, variable system, and a variety of modules to be used in jobs.

 ## 📖 **Documentation Index**